 Soul Force in the Age of AI

-A 4-week immersive cohort experience for professionals who want to cultivate inner steadiness and ethical clarity without burning out.
+A 4-week immersive cohort experience for professionals to cultivate inner steadiness and ethical clarity without burning out.

 Human beings are not like material things, whose nature cannot be changed.
 No matter what nature they might have inherited or created by their own actions, it can be changed, but not by mere wishing, but by acting in the right way repeatedly and patiently for some length of time.” — Paramahansa Yogananda